Upcoming application deadline for Certificate in Policy Issues on Work and Pay priority fall admission: June 15

 For questions about the application process, please email the admissions team.

-For question about Certificate in Early Childhood Policy program, please contact Maria Hanratty ([email protected] or 612-625-6500).
+For questions about the Certificate in Policy Issues on Work and Pay program, please contact Maria Hanratty ([email protected] or 612-625-6500).

 - Four-year bachelor's degree from an accredited US university or foreign equivalent